HexdDesign/Conky-sidebar/README.md

 Contains an image beside the date and time, your Linux distro, CPU processes, Memory, Disc space, and a Cava music player at the bottom that displays jumping bars with music.
 (I am using pulseaudio with pipewire, please config to your own music player if necessary)

-This widget stays on left side of screen unless you kill it manually in terminal
+This widget stays on right side of screen unless you kill it manually in terminal

 ( killall conky )

-or configure your own position.
+or configure your own position. (top-left, top-right, center, etc.)